51Degrees/documentation/src/devicedetection/features/useragentclienthints/javascript.md

 The following snippet demonstrates how to get the UA-CH values using JavaScript.
 The exact mechanism to get this value from the client device to your server will depend on your infrastructure.
-Once there, it will need to be added to the flowData evidence:
+Once there, it will need to be added to the @flowdata evidence:

 ```
 flowData.AddEvidence("cookie.51D_GetHighEntropyValues", b64Uach);